Mel Baiser, Partner

 Kate is an experienced leader in the fields of green building, professional education, sustainability, and business management.
 She’s worked with established and emerging businesses and non-profits to achieve triple bottom line metrics, develop business systems, and plan for a dynamic and resilient future.
 She has deep experience in post-secondary education, and led the Yestermorrow Design/Build School for over thirteen years.
 Her design and planning expertise includes a foundation in regenerative design principles and master plan development.
 Kate helped to develop and is a facilitator for NESEA’s BuildingEnergy Bottom Lines program.
 Kate is a Senior Fellow of the Environmental Leadership Program, the Chair of the Montpelier Energy Advisory Committee, and serves on the Board of the Vermont Council on Rural Development.
 She is a Certified Passive House Builder and a QuickBooks Certified ProAdvisor.
 She holds a MS in Management from Antioch University New England and a BA in Anthropology and Environmental Science from Haverford College.

-Erin Rennoldson, Project Manager
+Erin Rennoldson, Project Manager/Designer

-Erin brings to HELM over ten years of experience working in the construction industry in a variety of roles.
+Erin brings to HELM over a dozen years of experience working in the construction industry in a variety of roles.
 Her knowledge of interior design, kitchen & bathroom cabinetry, windows & doors, and plumbing & lighting fixtures positions her well to support our clients during the selection process.
 As project manager, Erin fulfills many of the duties to keep a renovation or new construction project organized, on budget and on schedule.
 With a BA in Environmental Science from Franklin Pierce, Erin is constantly seeking ways to lessen our footprint on the planet, from the simple tasks of specifying locally sourced and sustainable materials, to the big picture of being a part of creating high-performance buildings.
 Born in Vermont, Erin grew up and still lives across the river with her husband and fur-babies.
 Joining the Brattleboro office, she now works less than 500 feet from where her parents said their vows almost 50 years ago.